 For this reason, it's important to have your dog evaluated by a veterinarian and check with them to ensure this food will meet your dog's unique nutritional needs.

-Irritable Bowel Disease (IBD) on the other hand can cause irreversible damage to your dog's bowels.
+Irritable Bowel Disease (IBD), on the other hand, can cause irreversible damage to your dog's bowels.

-The cause of Colitis will determine how it is treated, but quite often veterinarians will recommend a diet similar to this homemade dog food for IBD, IBS and Colitis.
+The cause of Colitis will determine how it is treated, but veterinarians often recommend a diet similar to this homemade dog food for IBD, IBS, and Colitis.

-Homemade Dog Food for IBD, IBS and Colitis
+Homemade Dog Food for IBD, IBS, and Colitis

 - 1 lb. boneless, skinless chicken thighs or breast

-- 3 ounces chicken liver
+- 3 ounces of chicken liver

 - 1 lb. sweet potato with skin